-Over the last year the importance of our greenspaces has come into sharp focus.
+Over recent years the importance of our greenspaces has come into sharp focus.
 They are vital spaces for people; helping to support our physical and mental well-being.
 Managed in the right way, they can also play an important part in our response to the global challenges of climate change and biodiversity loss.

-This project will trial changes to how we manage grassland at 35 greenspace sites (including parks and road verges).
+This project trialled changes to how we manage grassland at 35 greenspace sites (including parks and road verges).

 - create diverse and healthy greenspaces for local people to enjoy

 - benefit wildlife and reduce biodiversity loss

 The changes that were made included: